 This AGREEMENT shall be governed by the laws of the State of California.
-The venue for actions and proceedings between the parties related to this AGREEMENT shall be Colusa County Superior Court for state actions and the Northern District of California for any federal action.
+Venue for actions and proceedings between the parties related to this AGREEMENT shall be Butte County Superior Court for state actions and the Northern District of California for any federal action.